 It is an offence under the Regulations to unreasonably disclose beneficial ownership details.
 The offence is punishable by a fine not exceeding KSh.20,000 or imprisonment for a term not exceeding 6 months.

-Please contact us on email@example.com or by phone +254709747555 to update your Beneficial Ownership register.
+Please contact us at email@example.com or by phone at +254709747555 to update your Beneficial Ownership register.